Postdoctoral Research

 Overview

-Broadly, my research in the McKay Lab is focused on the epigenetic regulation of tissue- and temporal-specific gene expression profiles during development.
-My work uses genomics to develop a high-level understanding of biological processes and combines it with targeted molecular biology experiments to validate and expand upon specific questions.
+Broadly, my research in the McKay Lab focused on the epigenetic regulation of tissue- and temporal-specific gene expression profiles during development.
+My work used genomics to develop a high-level understanding of biological processes and combined it with targeted molecular biology experiments to validate and expand upon specific questions.

-More specifically, I research how ecdysone hormone signaling in the fruit fly, Drosophila melanogaster, elicits different metamorphic responses throughout the animal and over time.
+More specifically, I researched how ecdysone hormone signaling in the fruit fly, Drosophila melanogaster, elicits different metamorphic responses throughout the animal and over time.
+Canonically, it had been thought that pulses of ecdysone triggered gene expression cascades in tissues throughout the animal, acting to both synchronize and drive delopmental transitions forward when the animal was ready.

 Questions: